-Obedience and working intelligence is just one aspect of dog IQ.
+Obedience and working intelligence is just one component of dog intelligence.
 It’s certainly flawed and doesn’t tell the full story.
-However, it’s a great starting point.
-But more importantly, it’s the only type of intelligence we can objectively measure.
+It’s a great starting point, but more importantly, it’s the only type of intelligence we can objectively measure.

-Even Stanley Coren will admit that obedience and work is not everything.
+Even Stanley Coren will admit that O&W intelligence is not everything.
 In fact, Coren believes that there are two other crucial components, called adaptive and instinctive intelligence.
 Both of which, are just as, or more important.

 When we say instinctive intelligence, we’re referring to a very specific type of innate intelligence.
 In the past, all dogs were purpose-bred.
 That is, they were developed to provide some value to our society as helpers of humans.

 Some dogs were used as herding dogs, others as guardians, shepherds, hunters, pointers, retrievers and the list goes on.
-Through many generations of breeding, this special “talent” and intelligence has been ingrained into them.
+Through many generations of breeding, this special type of intelligence (or “talent”) has been ingrained into them.

-For example, Welsh Corgis were bred to be some of the best herding dogs.
-With little to no human training, these dogs know what to do when put in front of livestock.
+For example, Corgis were bred to be some of the best herding dogs.
+With little to no human training, the Corgi knows what to do when put in front of livestock.
 They’ll push and drive sheep on purely instincts.
 This is their instinctive intelligence.